-This post is for anyone who wonders like I do whether true agility is possible in large IT organizations.
+This post is for anyone who wonders like I do whether scaling agile is possible in large IT organizations.

 - the power of moving quickly and easily; nimbleness

 - the ability to think and draw conclusions quickly; intellectual acuity

 More and more companies are choosing to “go agile” throughout their organizations.
 As a scrum master, agile coach and early adopter of Agile frameworks, I appreciate reading about these transformations and being a part of them.
 But, as I dive more deeply into the topic and consider the true meaning of the term agility, I can’t help but wonder…

 Can large companies really be agile in a scaled environment?

 Does “scaling agile” mean losing the ability to stay nimble?

 Can teams think and draw conclusions quickly, and with intellectual acuity, at scale?